 Fats in general have gotten a bad rap in our heart-healthy and fat-obsessed diet culture.
 For decades, we’ve been told to put fatty foods like coconuts, eggs, fatty cuts of meat and full-fat dairy in the “foods to avoid” category.
 Since the government’s 1980 Dietary Guidelines were established over 30 years ago, dietary policy has focused on reducing total fat in the American diet to no more than 30 percent of a person’s daily calories.
 And many of the most popular “diet plans” over the years have reduced fat to much lower levels than this.

-Although we hear much more about healthy fats in the mainstream media today, anything high-fat still sets off alarm bells for most of us and raises concerns about packing on the pounds.
+Although we hear much more about healthy fats in the mainstream media today, anything high-fat (such as in the keto diet) still sets off alarm bells for most of us and raises concerns about packing on the pounds.
 Low-fat, diet and light products of all sorts continue to pack grocery store shelves — but what are the real risks of consuming these foods over the full-fat varieties?

 Not all fats are created equally and not all affect the body in the same way.
 While processed and refined fats found in boxed foods and most restaurant fare can be harmful, other types of natural fats have beneficial, life-extending properties.
 When we miss out on fats in our diets, we can quickly find ourselves feeling tired, moody, constantly hungry, unable to kick cravings and resentful over our restrictive diets.